drupalprojects/memcache/README.txt

 SOLUTION:
 Upgrade your PECL library to PECL package (2.2.1) (or higher).

+WARNING:
+Zlib compression at the php.ini level and Memcache conflict.
+See http://drupal.org/node/273824

 ## MEMCACHE ADMIN ##

 A module offering a UI for memcache is on the way.
 It will provide stats, a